 Our 2019 Educators Retreat is full!

 Sometimes there are last minute cancellations.
-Register to be place on the wait list.
+Email K12Lab to be placed on the wait list.

 Join the Cornell Lab of Ornithology education team July 16-19, 2019 for the K-12 Educator Retreat at Sapsucker Woods in beautiful Ithaca, New York.

 This one-of-a-kind program includes four days of activities, guest speakers, and field trips highlighting best practices and the latest resources to revitalize your educational program or classroom.
 Get inspired, gain confidence, gather new ideas, and enjoy networking opportunities with educators from around the country.
 Bring your good walking shoes and lots of energy!

 “[This] was one of the best conferences I’ve ever attended!
 I enjoyed it immensely!
 It was extremely well organized and informative.
 The presenters were enthusiastic and great at teaching their topic. ” -retreat participant (Joe 2018)

 During this transformational experience, you will…